dmartincc/dmartincc.github.io/_posts/2018-09-10-how-to-setup-a-product-growth-process-for-your-startup.md

 1. Create some awareness.

 We are now in the process of building a brand new mobile app using all our learning from this first phase, we will start to play with viral loops and gimmicks, looking forward to show you our learnings.

-If you want to test [Zensei](https://zenseiapp.com) mobile app just right when is out of the oven, you just need to subscribe to this 👉 [waiting list ](https://landings.zenseiapp.com/?utm_source=invitation&utm_medium=medium&utm_campaign=growth_post).
-Seats are limited, be the first one to use our app and stay healthier 📱

-We are also looking for seed funding 💸💸💸, if you are interested on betting in a Machine Learning, InsureTech and Digital Health startup, feel free to drop us an email to [hola@zenseiapp.com](http://hola@zenseiapp.com), we have top world industry and scientific advisors, who are helping us to build a preventive health technology to avoid environment, lifestyle and social factors risks which constitute 60% of our health, and based on state of the art scientific research on digital epidemiology, behavioural economics and machine learning.

 We aim to help millions of people world wide to manage their health risks.